 Unfortunately, as the rutting season peaks, so does the number of deer-vehicle collisions.
 This is because deer tend to be more active at night during this time, especially at dawn and dusk.
 Deer are focused on finding a mate, and can be less aware of their surroundings, or they may be moving quickly to find a mate or run from a dominant male.

 During this time, drive carefully, and watch for deer.
 When you see one deer, slow down and watch for others, because another deer (or more!) may be close behind.
-You can try honking your horn with long blasts, which may help to frighten them away from your vehicle.
 If you see deer when you are outside, give them plenty of space – they may feel threatened by close quarters and see humans as a “rival” or simply as a danger during this sensitive time.
 Don’t feed deer at any time of year.
 This causes them to become habituated to humans, and they are more likely to show aggression towards people or be involved in vehicle collisions.

 Unfortunately, wildlife rehabilitators can’t often help injured adult deer, as they are too high-stress to keep in a captive setting.
 Even when injured, they can be very dangerous because of their size and strength.
 If you can approach an injured adult deer and they don’t run away, they are likely too badly injured to survive.

 Call your local RCMP or Conservation Officer Service 1-877-952-7277 (RAPP) to humanely euthanize an injured adult deer.